j-94/deltaload/PR_README.md

 ## Changes

 1. Added a new `thread_processor.py` module that:
+   - Identifies potential Twitter threads using multiple detection methods:
+     - Reply-chain analysis using `in_reply_to_status_id`
-   - Identifies potential Twitter threads by analyzing temporal proximity of tweets from the same author
+     - Temporal proximity of tweets from the same author
    - Fetches complete thread data using the TwitterThreadFetcher

 2. Enhanced the deltaload.py pipeline to: